Kamina26/-Abstract-Painting-/README.md

-# -Abstract-Painting-
+# Abstract-Painting
-use OpenCV to draw some doodle images which is a popular and abstract art
+use OpenCV to draw some doodle images which is a popular and abstract art.